-I feel a great sauce is like one's most reliable suit or best basic dress.
+I feel a great sauce is like a person’s most reliable suit or nicest basic dress.
 It proves its thrift and usefulness again and again.

-A spicy peanut sauce turns out to be one of those go-to recipes.
-I know I just covered peanuts yesterday, I'm going to run the risk of making it peanut week around here (Heck... why not just make it peanut week around here?), and propose a good peanut sauce as part of your recession-proof recipe package.
+A spicy peanut sauce turns out to be one of those elemental sauces.
+I know I’m going to run the risk of making this peanut week around here (Heck… why not just make it peanut week around here?), but I propose a good peanut sauce as part of your recipe box of easy options… it’s certainly part of a recession-proof recipe package.

 As ag booster (and legume-hacker) George Washington Carver popularly pointed out, peanuts are supremely useful little legumes.
-Not only can you use the humble peanut to make paint, dye and nitroglycerin... they're also cheap and tasty.
+Not only can you use the humble peanut to make paint, dye and nitroglycerin… they’re both cheap, flexible and tasty.

-Thus, a savory peanut sauce is not merely versatile, it's also a flexible meal-maker in which both meat lovers and vegetarians can rejoice with equal fervor.
+A savory peanut sauce is not merely versatile, it’s also a flexible meal-maker in which both meat lovers and vegetarians can rejoice.
+(My apologies to the folks with allergies.)

 For the Base